 SHINING GREEN LEAVES AND HANDSOME ARCHITECTURE

-- Produces rounded acorns the wildlife love
+- Produces rounded acorns in the fall which the wildlife love

 - A very formal look, known for its perfectly symmetrical canopy